Experience a world of possibility

 Knowledge Management & Self Service

-After a ticket has been completed, a survey can be automatically sent to the customer user.
-The module also provides an evaluation of the surveys.
+After completing a ticket, a custom-branded survey can be automatically sent to the customer user.
+Images can be inserted as a response option (e.g. 3 smileys).
+The module also offers an evaluation of the surveys at the same time.

 Access to tickets, CIs, the knowledge base and, beginning with OTRS 7, a service catalogue.

 Agents and customers have direct access to the knowledge base that is divided into articles and categories so that they can use its articles in tickets or send the articles via email.

 Quickly add new pages and information to the customer portal with the built-in editor.

 High contrast of all the individual elements of the graphical user interface allow unrestricted work within OTRS, even in low-light conditions or by those with low vision.

 Customizable dashboard.
 Freely determine the visibility, size and position of ticket lists up to statistics.

 You can add fields to a ticket or include an overview into which the admin can enter text.